Natacha’s Just Brittle brings a taste of Baltimore; credit Baltimore Area CVA

 Places of Worship

-This old city has remarkable Black Churches
+This old city emerged from slavery with Black Churches having remarkable pasts

 Fell’s Point